Los Angeles Clippers: Salary Cap Maneuvering In Action

 The latest CBA contains one such new rule: the implementation of an “apron” that is slotted $4 million above the tax line, which for the upcoming season is set at $76.829 million.
 That puts the “apron” at $80.829 million.
 Teams are prohibited from exceeding the apron if they engage in certain transactions.
 On that list: using the full midlevel exception, using the bi-annual exception, and accepting another team’s free agent by means of a sign-and-trade.

 The apron is a brick wall on spending, one that cannot be crossed for any reason.
 A team cannot exceed it even for a moment, and even if it were to subsequently drop back down below it.
-Merely approach it, and it becomes increasingly difficult to make trades that bring in more salary than they send out, or even sign minimum-salary players when injuries strike.
+Merely approach it, and it becomes harder to make trades that bring in more salary than they send out, or even sign minimum-salary players when injuries strike.
 It is a constant menace floating in the distance.